varbrad/idea2bluej/README.md

 ````

 ### Optional parameters
-`--src` Defaults to a folder named `src` within your input project folder.
+`--src` Defaults to a folder named `'src'` within your input project folder.

-`--libs` Defaults to a folder named `+libs` within your input project folder.
+`--libs` Defaults to a folder named `'+libs'` within your input project folder.

 `--quiet` Default to `false`.
 If true, then intermediate progress log messages are supressed.